ZuanAce/SOC-Analyst-Learning-Path/Detecting Web Attacks/SQL /README.md

 - Check the frequency of requests: Automated tools are designed to send an estimated number of requests per second to test payloads as quickly as possible.
 A normal user might send 1 request per second, so looking at the number of requests per second will tell you if the requests are from an automated tool or not.
 - Look at the content of the payload: Automated tools usually include their own names in their payloads.
 For example, an SQL injection payload sent by an automated tool might look like this: sqlmap’ OR 1=1
 - If the payload is complicated: This detection method may not always work, but based on my experience I could say that automated tools send more complicated payloads.

 ----

+## Questions
+1. Note: Use the "/root/Desktop/QuestionFiles/SQL_Injection_Web_Attacks.rar" file for solving the questions below.<br>
+   Question: What date did the exploitation phase of SQL Injection Attack start?<br>
+   File Password: access<br>
+   Answer Format: 01/Jan/2022:12:00:00<br>
+   As we scroll through the logs, we identify the first suspicious request on `01/Mar/2022:08:35:14`.
+The request is as follows: `/dvwa/vulnerabilities/sqli/?id=%27&Submit=Submit`.
+Decoding the URL, we get `/dvwa/vulnerabilities/sqli/?id='&Submit=Submit`. <br>`Answer: 01/Mar/2022:08:35:14`

+2. What is the IP address of the attacker who performed the SQL Injection attack?<br>
+   `Answer: 192.168.31.167` (Look at the suspicious log and got the IP)

+3. Was the SQL Injection attack successful?
+(Answer Format: Y/N)<br>
+   Examine the response size in the logs.
+The response size for the SQLi requests ranges from approximately 4500 to 4800 bytes.<br>
+   `Answer: Y`

+4. What is the type of SQL Injection attack?
+(Classic, Blind, Out-of-band)<br>
+   `Answer: Classic`